What ICD-10 codes are used for CABG?

 Yes.
 These CABG-related ICD-10 codes are not specific.
 This means that they don’t have the appropriate labels that can make them specific, like initial encounter, subsequent encounter, and sequela.

-People with coronary artery disease may experience/exhibit the following symptoms: feeling fatigued, having shortness of breath, they feel pain in their chest, they have palpitations, and they have abnormal heartbeats.
+People with coronary artery disease may experience/exhibit the following symptoms: feeling fatigued, having shortness of breath, feeling pain in their chest (angina pectoris), having palpitations, having abnormal heartbeats, and having significant atherosclerosis of coronary artery.

-CABG has life-threatening risks, just so you know.
+CABG has life-threatening risks.
 These include graft failure, bleeding (during and/or after surgery), blood clots, infections, and death.